cctbx/cctbx_project/simtbx/diffBragg/README.md

 <img src="https://user-images.githubusercontent.com/2335439/136641295-b2f4f727-0faa-4da2-b3be-df9693f713a6.png" />
 </p>

-## Optimizing the faulty geometry with `geometry_refiner.py`
+## Optimizing the faulty geometry

-Whereas `hopper_process` operates on single images, `geometry_refiner` operates on multiple images together that all share the same detector model.
+Whereas `diffBragg.hopper_process` operates on single images, `diffBragg.geometry_refiner` operates on multiple images together that all share the same detector model.

 ### panel groups
 `diffBragg` does not currently understand the `dxtbx` detector hierarchy models, so it is up to the user to provide a panel group mapping in the form of a 2-column text file (the first column specifies the panel number, and the second column specifies its group number).
 In order to create a panel group file, one needs to know the panel numbering visually.
 The detector residuals plots shown above display this information, and there is also the program `dxtbx.plot_detector_models` which takes experiment list files as arguments and plots the detector with its panel numbers displayed.
 Also, the image viewer displays the panel numbers as you hover over pixels (look for the value readout in the pixel info underbar).
 The following shows how to create three different panel grouping files for the CSPAD which are understood by `geometry_refiner`: